gkats/mp3renamer/README.md

 </dl>

 ## Dependencies
 The source depends on the [JAudioTagger](http://www.jthink.net/jaudiotagger/) v2.0.4 library for accessing ID3 tags and the [Apache Commons Lang](http://commons.apache.org/lang/) v3.1 library for string manipulation utilities.
+[Java](http://www.java.com/) v6 is required to compile/run.

 ## DISCLAIMER
 *This app is used to help __ME__ organize my music collection.
 It has not been thoroughly tested and is in no way guaranteed to work.
 Use at your own risk, loss of data may occur.*